-- 1. The normal student load for those in attendance during the regular session in good academic standing is defined as 16 hours.
-Full-time status is defined as 12 semester hours, 6 semester hours is half-time.
-Students on academic probation must limit their course work during fall and spring semesters to no more than 12 semester hours.
+- 1. Full-time status is defined as 12 hours, 6 semester hours is half-time.
+Students on academic probation must limit their course work during each semester to no more than 13 semester hours.
 No more than 21 semester hours total may be scheduled in any semester. - 2.
-The normal student load suggested for students in good standing in each summer semester is 6 hours.
-Students on probation will be limited to 3 hours in any summer term.
-Full time status is defined as 3 hours in a summer term.
-No more than 21 hours total may be scheduled in the summer semester. - 3.
-Students can find their grade point average by dividing the number of GPA hours (all hours for which registered) into the quality points earned.
-Note section on Replacement Course Policy. - 4.
-Students may be enrolled with more than one college/university at the same time.
-Students enrolled at both Jacksonville and another college/university are subject to the academic standards and guidelines of Jacksonville State University. - 5.
-Students dually enrolled at Jacksonville State University and any other institution may take a maximum of 21 semester hours during the fall and spring semesters. - 6.
-Questions concerning student load may be addressed to the Registrar's Office.
+Students can find their grade point average on the transcript by dividing the number of GPA hours (all hours for which registered) into the quality points earned.
+Note section on Replacement Course Policy on page 25. - 3.
+Students may be enrolled at more than one college/university at the same time.
+Students enrolled at both Jacksonville and another college/university are subject to the academic standards and guidelines of Jacksonville State University. - 4.
+Students concurrently enrolled at Jacksonville State University and any other institution may take a maximum of 21 semester hours during the semester. - 5.
+Questions concerning student load may be addressed to the Registrar's Office, Room 113 Bibb Graves Hall, 256-782-5400, or registrar@jsu.edu.